Failing to comply with your BAS agent obligations

 All registered tax practitioners must comply with the Tax Agent Services Act 2009 (TASA), including the Code of Professional Conduct (Code) and the civil penalties provisions.
 We consider allegations that a tax practitioner has failed to comply with the TASA very seriously.

 If we receive a complaint that a tax practitioner is suspected of failing to comply with the TASA including the Code, we will look into the matter further by making preliminary enquiries.
 Where we consider it appropriate, we will initiate a formal investigation.

-If we find that a tax practitioner has failed to comply with the TASA we may impose one or more administrative sanctions or seek a Court imposed civil penalty.
+If we find that a tax practitioner has failed to comply with the TASA we may impose one or more administrative sanction or seek a Court imposed civil penalty.
 Administrative sanctions for breach of the Code can include:

 - a written caution

 - an order requiring the tax practitioner to: